egeulgen/driveR/README.md

 <!-- badges: end -->

 Cancer genomes contain large numbers of somatic alterations but few genes drive tumor development.
-Identifying molecular cancer driver genes is critical for precision oncology.
+Identifying cancer driver genes is critical for precision oncology.
 Most of current approaches either identify driver genes based on mutational recurrence or using estimated scores predicting the functional consequences of mutations.

-`driveR` is a tool for personalized or batch analysis of genomic data for driver gene prioritization by combining genomic information and prior biological knowledge.
+`driveR` is a tool for personalized or batch analysis of genomics data for driver gene prioritization by combining genomics information and prior biological knowledge.
 As features, driveR uses coding impact metaprediction scores, non-coding impact scores, somatic copy number alteration scores, hotspot gene/double-hit gene condition, ‘phenolyzer’